ansys/scade-design-rules/doc/source/rules/traceability/has_link.rst

 Verification
 ------------
-This rules checks all constants, operators, diagrams and equation sets throughout the model.
+This rules checks all constants, operators, diagrams, and equation sets throughout the model.

 The rule fails if it finds an element with no linked requirement.